jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

    -  Pass :math:`U` into :math:`(4)` to calculate the derivative term

-As with the *Spike Operator* in Tutorial 5, we can override the Dirac-Delta gradient with a fast sigmoid in a Leaky Integrate-and-Fire (LIF) neuron model:
+In the same way the *Spike Operator* approach was used in `Tutorial 5 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_, the gradient of the fast sigmoid function can override the Dirac-Delta function in a Leaky Integrate-and-Fire (LIF) neuron model:

 ::